Trieuh2/ml-url-phishing-classifier/README.md

 ## Data
 The data used in this project consists of extracted URL features that are used to train an ML model via the Random Forest Classification algorithm to identify URLs as phishing or legitimate.
 The raw dataset was sourced from Abdelhakim Hannousse and Salima Yahiouche (2021) as part of their open-source research study available [here](https://data.mendeley.com/datasets/c2gw7fy2j4/3).
 The source dataset is named 'dataset_B_05_2020.csv'.

 The source dataset is a compilation of 11,430 URLs with extracted features such as the URL length, URL hostname, number of dots, number of hyphens, longest words in the hostname, presence of IP address, and more features.
-Within the dataset, the 'status' column serves as the ground truth, and the ML model is trained on utilizing the extracted features to determine the status of the provided URL.
+Within the dataset, the 'status' column serves as the ground truth, and the ML model is trained to utilize the extracted features to determine the status of the provided URL.

 The source dataset is balanced with 50% phishing URLs and 50% legitimate URLs.
 For training and testing, 70% of the raw data was split for training and the remaining 30% of data was used for testing.
 Within the training and testing datasets, the ratio of class distribution was maintained for a fair assessment.